Course Catalog

 5 units

 Designed to equip students with the ability to evaluate, conceive, and carry out psychological research.
-A variety of techniques (observational, ethnographic, and field) examined and experienced.
+A variety of techniques (interpretive,phenomenological analysis, grounded theory and narrative inquiry) are examined and experienced.
 Students carry out research projects.
-Prerequisite: course 3 or 100.
+Prerequisite: PSYC 100.
 Enrollment limited to 30.
 (General Education Code(s): PR-E.)

 PSYC 183